TacBuild/tac-sdk/docs/sdks/tac_sdk.md

 #### **Parameters**

 - **`evmNFTAddress`**: The address of the NFT collection on the EVM (TAC) chain.
 - **`tokenId`** *(optional)*: The specific token ID within the EVM collection.
+Can be either a `number` or `bigint`.
 If provided, the function returns the address of the corresponding TVM NFT item wrapper.
 If omitted, it returns the address of the TVM NFT collection.

 #### **Returns**